 Much like the French and Indian War, the War of 1812 is yet another forgotten and overlooked war.
 As a result, there aren’t as many books on this war as there are on the American Revolution or the Civil War.
-The handful of the books that do exist are great but there are also many bad or mediocre books too.
+A handful of the books that do exist are great but there are also many bad or mediocre books too.

 This can make it hard to figure out which books to read.
 To help you out, I’ve compiled a list of what I think are the best books on the War of 1812.